tvitcom/rest-recipe/README.md

 # REST-RECIPE

 Web application for recipes with rest api on user and recipe items.
+Using [FlightPHP microframework](http://flightphp.com/learn), and two items/tables in database PostgreSQL.

 # INSTALL:
 If you’re using Composer, you can run the following command: